Andrettin/Wyrmsun/readme.txt

 - Fixed a save game compatibility issue.
 - Fixed a save game loading issue.

+* Terrain
+- Trees, wood piles and logs now contain 400 lumber instead of 300.
+- Rocks now contains 400 stone instead of 300.
+- Tree stumps now contain 200 lumber instead of 150.

 * Units
 - Kobold Footpads can now be hired at the Mercenary Camp.
+- Units can now have epithets (i.e. the Cruel) depending on their traits.

 -----------------------------------------------------------------------
 - 2.1.6